About

 New York State preliminary heat maps were developed using the i-Tree Cool Air model, a physically based analytical spatial air-temperature and humidity model developed to map urban heat islands and cooling potential of urban forests.
 1 These preliminary heat maps are available for download as .TIF and .SHP files, in addition to .JPG maps.
 Downloads are available on each urban area and county page in addition to statewide downloads available on the Home page.

-Preliminary maps in raster format (composed of pixels 2 ) depict up to three measures of extreme heat:
+Preliminary maps depict up to three measures of extreme heat:

 Examples of temperature‑related raster outputs

-The maps also depict the state disadvantaged communities to mobilize extreme heat analysis and mitigation efforts for the most underserved areas of New York.
-8
+The maps also depict the state disadvantaged communities (as of 2023) to allow for extreme heat analysis and mitigation efforts for the most underserved areas of New York.
+8 Note: The New York State Climate Justice Working Group determines DAC criteria and may update the criteria and boundaries periodically.

 Block‑group versus raster comparison